 141 rue de la Cardonille

 The Institute of Human Genetics (Institut de Génétique Humaine, IGH) is a joint research unit CNRS – Université de Montpellier (UMR 9002) dedicated to excellence in fundamental research and study of pathologies.
 The principal research interests of the IGH are genome dynamics, developmental genetics, epigenetics, and molecular and cellular pathology.

-Around 230 staff, students and postdoctoral researchers work at the IGH in 22 research groups, organized in three scientific departments:
+Around 250 staff and student researchers work at the IGH in 22 research groups.

 The third research objective at the IGH is to extend this research toward the understanding, diagnosis and treatment of diseases.
-This work concerns DNA metabolism, epigenetics and signaling in cancer (nearly half of the research groups), molecular basis of myogenesis, immunity, inflammatory pathologies, AIDS, neuronal degeneration and cellular therapies particularly the analysis of stem cell biology and viral vectorology.
+This work concerns DNA metabolism, epigenetics and signaling in cancer, molecular basis of myogenesis, immunity, inflammatory pathologies, AIDS, neuronal degeneration and cellular therapies particularly the analysis of stem cell biology and viral vectorology.

 Several of the laboratories of the IGH have filed patents, including the Méchali, Benkirane, Déjardin and Pasero/Moreaux groups.
 Teams at IGH have active collaborations with research institutes in Montpellier, in France and abroad.